 This workshop is for the sedentary who want to become more active, the highly active who want to avoid injury and gain a competitive edge, and the chronically tired and stressed who want to improve breathing, posture, and flexibility.
 It is for those who have experienced physical injury or emotional trauma and those in helping professions who wish to enhance outcomes for clients and patients.

-This workshop includes $100 additional faculty tuition.
+This workshop includes an additional $35 of faculty tuition.

 A journey to heal oneself and awaken deeply from within.
-Through meditation, yoga, and time in nature, we will tap into the stories our bodies have to tell and develop skills to nourish ourselves in 2024.
+Through meditation, yoga, and time in nature, we will tap into the stories our bodies have to tell and develop skills to nourish ourselves in 2025.

 This workshop focuses on the transition from one year to the next as an opportunity to purposefully cultivate a sense of renewal.
 During our time together, you will be guided to explore and experience what this means for you personally.